 There are thousands of different species all around, from birds to reptiles to insects.
 Spending a couple days exploring the rainforest at places like the Mossman Gorge, is a great add on to any Australia itinerary.

-While the Mossman Gorge is towards the southern end of the Daintree and is more inland, as you make your way up further into the rainforest, you will have the chance to see where the rainforest meets the water.
+While the Mossman Gorge is towards the southern end of the Daintree and is more inland, you will have the chance to see where the rainforest meets the water as you make your way up further into the rainforest

 Having two natural wonders like the Daintree Rainforest and the Great Barrier Reef right next to each other is a pretty rare site to experience.